powsybl/powsybl-optimizer/open-reac/README.md

 ### 5 Slack bus & main connex component

-The slack bus $s$ is determined by identifying the AC bus with the highest number of AC branches connected, within the main connected component (defined in `ampl_network_buses.txt`).
+The slack bus $s$ is determined by identifying the bus with the highest number of AC branches connected, within the main component (`cc` set to $0$ in `ampl_network_buses.txt`).
-If multiple buses have shuch cardinality, the one with the highest identifier (`num` parameter) is chosen.
+If multiple buses have such cardinality, the one with the highest identifier (`num` parameter) is chosen.
 In the event no bus satisfies these conditions, the first bus defined in `ampl_network_buses.txt` is selected.

 The OPFs (see [6](#6-direct-current-optimal-power-flow) and [7](#7-alternative-current-optimal-power-flow))
 are executed on the main connex component (i.e. buses connected to slack bus by AC branches) of the network.
 Consequently, buses connected to the slack by HVDC lines are excluded.

 This component is determined by solving the following optimization problem (the variables are bolded):

 $$\text{minimize} \sum\limits_{i} \boldsymbol{\theta_i}$$